WEATHER- Scattered Storms Overnight, Severe Weather Returns Tuesday - NewsBreak

 We will update as needed and as always bookmark your Close To Home Weather Page.
 You can find it here, for Live Local radar, watches, and warnings.Tonight A slight chance of showers between 7pm and 8pm, then a chance of showers and thunderstorms after 8pm.
 Mostly cloudy, with a low around 66.
 South wind 5 to 10 mph.
 Chance of precipitation is 40%.
 Tuesday A slight chance of showers, then a chance of showers and thunderstorms after 1pm.
 Partly sunny, with a high near 85.
 Southwest wind 15 to 20 mph, with gusts as high as 30 mph.
 Chance of precipitation is 40%.
 Tuesday Night Showers and thunderstorms, mainly before 11pm.
 Low around 58.
 West northwest wind 5 to 10 mph.
 Chance of precipitation is 80%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-The post WEATHER- Scattered Storms Overnight, Severe Weather Returns Tuesday appeared first on Cheatham County Source .
+The post WEATHER- Scattered Storms Overnight, Severe Weather Returns Tuesday appeared first on Wilson County Source .

 Comments / 0